Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Discussion

 There is also a difference in spatial resolution between the two datasets: the Di estimates are available at every 1 km x 1 km grid cell, while the Reid estimates are available at the centroid of every county, ZIP code, and Census tract.
 Given that most health data is aggregated to one of these geographical units and many of the covariates used to train the models were coarser than 1 km x 1 km, this difference may not greatly affect health analyses.
 On the other hand, when researchers have address information or are linking in other gridded data, the Di estimates may be preferred.
 In any case, the intended application of the PM$_{2.5}$ estimates should inform their use, in epidemiologic studies or otherwise.

 Another important aspect of both the Reid and Di models is that they estimated total PM$_{2.5}$, not smoke-specific PM$_{2.5}$ (total minus background PM$_{2.5}$).
 To investigate exposure to and health impacts of wildfire smoke, researchers must decide how to classify "smoke days" and "non-smoke days".
 However, this is also necessary for groups that choose to model the counterfactual background PM$_{2.5}$ so that they can calculate the amount that is wildfire-specific.
-And, from a health impacts standpoint (e.g. for estimation of concentration-response functions), people are experiencing total PM$_{2.5}$.
+And, from a health impacts standpoint (e.g. for estimation of concentration-response functions), people are experiencing total PM$_{2.5}$ and therefore any health impacts are influenced not just by the wildfire PM$_{2.5}$ but total PM$_{2.5}$.
 In future, using component-specific PM$_{2.5}$ estimates may help improve characterization of wildfire smoke estimates and subsequent calculation of health effects \cite{stowell_2020}.